amanzi/ats/INSTALL.md

   * Go get a cup of coffee.
 This will take a bit, from 10-15 minutes on a fast workstation to much longer on a cluster.

-3. Configure and build ATS.

-  * Configure and build.
-Unfortunately, we have no bootstrap here, so you have to write your own cmake script.
-Again, if you follow these instructions exactly, you can use the sample at ${ATS_SRC_DIR} at configure-ats.sh
-    ```
-    . ${ATS_SRC_DIR}/configure-ats.sh
-    ```

-  * Twiddle your thumbs.  ~1-5 minutes?

-4. Download ats-demos to get at some examples, and run one!
+3. Download ats-demos to get at some examples, and run one!

   * Get the example repo:
     ```